Safeguarding At East Farleigh Primary School

 East Farleigh Primary School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support families, children and staff at school.
 All concerns are passed through the members of staff who are trained as “Designated Child Protection Officers” in school in compliance with the “sharing of information” guidance.

-The Designated Safeguarding Lead is Headteacher Paul Sapwell.
-He is supported by Deputy Headteacher Rachel Hodges and other teachers and members of the support staff.
+The Designated Safeguarding Lead is Acting Headteacher Rachel Hodges.
+She is supported by Janine Hart and other teachers and members of the support staff.

 If you have any serious concerns about your child or any other pupil at East Farleigh School please do not hesitate to contact the Designated Safeguarding Lead who knows who to contact for the best advice and help and is experienced in using the appropriate degree of confidentiality.